Future Inns in Bristol, Cardiff and Plymouth are open & welcoming guests in line with Government guidelines

 Our safeguarding measures include daily health checks of our team.
 PPE will be provided where regulations deem it necessary.
 All staff communal areas and back of house areas such as our kitchens will be observing social distancing.

-We are counting down the days until we can throw our doors back open and welcome you, until then we are working hard to ensure the safety of guests and our team along with keeping up to date with the latest regulations and guideline so please do check back here ahead of your stay for the latest information.
+We will be keeping up to date with the latest regulations and guideline so please do check back here ahead of your stay for the latest information.

 In Cardiff, the shops are open, as well as pubs, restaurants and hotels.
 The city centre has been transformed with one way systems, including on the streets, and designated cycling lanes have been widened.

 Those living in Cardiff can now meet up with friends and family indoors, as long as they are part of an extended household.
-The changes will mean people can have physical contact, exercise, cook and eat together.
 People cannot swap and change once they have formed a so-called bubble.

 Social distancing or physical distancing should be 2 metres (3 steps away) from others, indoors and outdoors.
 Washing your hands regularly is still encouraged.

-Can I book a holiday in Wales?
-Yes, you can.
 If you are looking to book a staycation in Cardiff you can holiday with members of your household or extended household in hotels.
+There are no travel restrictions within Wales.

 The Rule of Six in Bristol and Plymouth hotel and restaurant means that 6 people can meet from up to 6 different households.
 It applies both indoors and outdoors and to all ages.

-In Cardiff, the Rule of Six means that 6 people can meet up as long as they are part of your extended household.
+In Cardiff, up to 4 people can meet up as long as they are part of your extended household.
 If meeting outdoors it can be up to 30 people, but social distancing is essential.

 You can travel with the people you live with, but you should avoid sharing rooms with people you do not live with.
 You can socialise indoors with them, for example in reception areas, or in restaurants and bars.

 If you live in Wales, you can holiday with people you live with, and members of your extended household.
-Up to four homes can make an extended household, but you cannot swap and change the people once they have formed a so-called bubble.
+Only one other home can make an extended household, and you cannot swap and change the people once they have formed a so-called bubble.

 You should maintain social and physical distancing with people outside your own household/extended household.